shashank3959/me759-final-project/README.md

 In order to check the functionality of our C++ implementation of Naive Bayes variants, we also run the Python machine learning package scikit-learn to compare our accuracy on the test set.
 For example, to test ComplementNB use algoID 4 <br>

 ### Running on Euler
-Install packages if you have not already done by the following the steps above and change the algoID variable in the following command and view in the accuracy in the log file.
+Install packages if you have not already done by the following the steps above and change the algoID variable in the following command.

 ```
 pip3 install --user -r requirements.txt

 python test_algos.py --algoID 4
 ```

+`NOTE`: Please use a SLURM script here if you aren't to run this directly on Euler!

 ---
 ### Running on Windows/Mac/Ubuntu